Arjunj99/4156-Team-Project-2025/README.md

 ![Screenshot of PMD analysis report](reports/mvd_report.png)

-This image was captured on Oct 15, 2025.
+This image was captured on Oct 23, 2025.

 ## Continuous Integration Report
 This repository using GitHub Actions to perform continuous integration, to view the latest results go to the following link: https://github.com/Arjunj99/4156-Miniproject-2025-Students-part-3/actions

+## Discussion of Endpoint Ordering
+As a group, we discussed and decided that for our project, Endpoint Ordering does not matter.

 ## Postman Test Documentation